zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-virtualizedgriddata.md

 });
 ```

-In the ViewMmodel, use the `Pageable` extension for the grid, with the `Pageable` type.
-Instead of the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system, as in the example located at `<dir>\Client\Controls\Grid\ViewModels\PageableGridViewModel.ts`.
+In the ViewMmodel for a random access grid, use the `Pageable` extension for the grid, with the `Pageable` type.
+Instead of the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system, as in the example located at `<dir>\Client\V1\Controls\Grid\ViewModels\PageableGridViewModel.ts`.
 It is also in the following code.

 ```ts
 constructor(container: MsPortalFx.ViewModels.PartContainerContract,